Overview

 The CERS Interpretive Guide for English Language Arts/Literacy (ELA) and Mathematics is designed to help educators, parents, and other stakeholders interpret and explain Smarter Balanced interim and summative assessment results.
 This guide provides guidance to consider when analyzing summative assessment data for use in accountability purposes and analyzing interim assessment data for use in making decisions about classroom instruction.

-This interpretive guide includes reports available in the Smarter Reporting System, however, the guidance may be applied to similar reports in a customized version of this reporting system, or a different reporting system.
+This interpretive guide includes reports available in the California Educator Reporting System, however, the guidance may be applied to similar reports in a customized version of this reporting system, or a different reporting system.
 The names of the reporting elements in a customized version or different reporting system may be different that those described in this document.

 Appendix A provides a list of helpful resources that support the use of interim assessments.
 Appendix B provides guidance on the Individual Student Reports (ISR) for use in student and parent discussions.